 As mentioned, import duties and taxes will be payable upon clearance of your vehicle.
-Do keep in mind that banks are closed in Qatar on Saturday and Sunday, as failing to account for this might delay your vehicle’s clearance.
+Banks are closed in Qatar on Saturday and Sunday.
+Failing to account for this might delay your vehicle’s clearance.

 For more information about clearing your imported used U.S. vehicle through customs in Qatar, you can consult the country’s official website for the General Authority of Customs.

 Import Duties and Taxes for U.S. Vehicles Imported into Qatar

 Compared to other GCC member nations, the import duties and taxes paid on used vehicles are incredibly low.
 You are only required to pay a 5% customs duty on a vehicle imported from the United States into Qatar.